Skamasle/plesk-to-hestia-vesta/README.md

 You need connect both servers with SSH-KEYS, script copy all information for you.

-**pleskuser** is literal to say to script use the plesk user suscription
+**pleskuser** is literal to say to script use the plesk user suscription ( no other options is allowed for now )

 Tested only in Hestiacp